rickosborne/skyline/adapter/dnd5e/681-watcher.md

 _**Blinding Stun Flash.**_
 The Watcher emits a blinding light, disorienting enemies in front of it.
 _Ranged Weapon Attack_.
-All enemies in a 30 ft. frontal cone must make a DC 12 Wisdom saving throw or be [blinded](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Blinded) until the end of the next round.
+All enemies in a 30 ft. frontal cone are [blinded](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Blinded) until the end of the next round.
+Targets may make a DC 12 Wisdom saving throw to avoid the attack.

 _**Energy Blast.**_
 The Watcher fires a blast of energy at one target.